 Industry stakeholders at the forum welcomed the approach, noting that clearer collaboration frameworks could unlock investment, support local startups and create new high-value digital jobs.
 They also cautioned that trust, transparency and regulatory certainty would be essential for sustained partnerships.

-led AI adoption could serve as a model-or a warning-for other states navigating the opportunities and risks of artificial intelligence.
+Led AI adoption could serve as a model or a warning for other states navigating the opportunities and risks of artificial intelligence.